 Below are some pointers to consider while approaching people on streets.

 Chances are, the presence of a photographer walking around with a camera will most likely be noticed by others around you.
 Draw a smile on your face and establish an eye contact with your potential subject.
 This might be a little hard to do, as not everyone is in favor of being randomly photographed.
 Be polite and let those who are not interested pass without photographing them.
 Those who are curious about what you are doing often won’t mind to have a quick chat.
 If you are far away from your subject, mimic a conversation by gesturing to your camera and wait for their approval.
 As soon as you notice the positive lenience, click away for a couple of seconds.
 Try not to hold them waiting for too long.

 Parents get very protective of their kids.
 In order to avoid getting into an altercation with an angry parent, do not forget to get permission from them before photographing their children.
 This should be an absolute no-brainier.
-Bob wrote a great article called “reach out and touch“, where he talked about photographing children and then sending photos to their parents.
 If you see a great opportunity for an interesting photo that involves kids, ask for a permission from their parent and give them your contact information.
 Many parents will be grateful for beautiful pictures of their children, since they do not get to photograph them every day with professional equipment.

 Some people do not like it when they are photographed without their consent.
 I personally prefer to ask my subjects before I photograph them, but if I cannot do it for whatever reason (say when doing documentary style street photography), I will do my best to let my subject know afterwards.
 While I have never been asked to delete a captured photo from my camera, it sure does happen.
 The last thing you want is an angry person chasing after you.